 As Chatham County's first Planned Unit Development, and one that remains active today, it is understandable that some may be unaware of how the community has evolved in partnership with the County's Planning Department and elected officials.
 The community is generally known as Fearrington Village and lies eight miles north of Pittsboro on US 15-501.
 It was conceived as a rural village by R.B. and Jenny Fitch back in the early 1970's when Jesse Fearrington retired from dairy farming on land that had been in his family since the late 1700's.
-The Fitches purchased this land from the Fearrington family at that time.
+The Fearrington Farm was a part of the Jones Grove Plantation.
+The Fitches purchased this land from the Fearrington family in 1975-1976.